 I have incredible pictures of an angry sky over gray-blue mountains from this vista.
 I also have great pictures of the Black Mountains in the distance.

-If there are no issues, we’ll continue the next two miles to Overmountain Shelter.
-Luckily the terrain continues to remain flat which is usually appreciated at this point.
+When you’re ready, finish out the two miles to Overmountain Shelter.
+Luckily the terrain continues to remain flat so you should make good time.

 Setting up Camp at Overmountain

-When we reach the side trail to Overmountain Shelter, it’s fun to take a look at a little post to the left with information about the Overmountain Victory Historic Trail.
+When you reach the side trail to Overmountain Shelter, before you head down, take a look at a little post on your left which has information about the Overmountain Victory Historic Trail.

 Tents in the meadow have a spectacular view of the sunset at night and sunrise in the morning.

 Hiking From Overmountain to Hump Mountain

-In the morning, since we’re not in a hurry, the group can take our time with breakfast.
+In the morning, since it’s not many miles, you can take your time over breakfast.
 It also helps to give the tents time to dry.
 Thanks to morning dew, they tend to be a little wet.